decency131/wuestite/README.md

-hematite will be a 2D game engine written in rust
+wuestite will be a 2D game engine written in rust